 Access and parking

 Phase 1 of the project focused on site analysis including anticipated traffic flow to and through the new library site and the number of parking spaces required.
-The intent is to have a neutral impact on adjacent neighborhood parking availability by encouraging multi-modal transportation to the library and by providing adequate on-site parking.
+The intent was to have a neutral impact on adjacent neighborhood parking availability by encouraging multi-modal transportation to the library and by providing adequate on-site parking.
 To this end, the city hired Fox Tuttle Hernandez Transportation Group (FTH) to conduct traffic studies and provide recommendations about the anticipated number of car visits and the number of parking spaces required.

 Based on empirical data collected by FTH at the Meadow’s and George Reynolds Branch Libraries and the traffic study, it is estimated that the new north Boulder branch library will generate a similar amount of automobile traffic and have similar parking needs as the other branch libraries.
 Consideration was given to surrounding land use density and context.
-The study estimates 54 vehicles as the peak number accessing either site hourly and a total of 30 parking spaces needed.
+The study estimated 54 vehicles as the peak number accessing either site hourly and a total of 30 parking spaces needed.
 This estimate aligns with the City of Boulder parking code requirement for a 12,000 sq. ft. building which is 30 parking spaces, as outlined in 801.2.1 Off-Street Parking Schedule of the 2015 International Zoning Code.
 Accommodation of pedestrian, bike, and public transportation visits are being considered separately.

 More information on preliminary site designs including parking plans will be available towards the end of the year.

 The North Boulder Branch Library project page is intended to provide the most current information about the project.
 Upcoming dates for community input include: